 NOTE: The most common reason to utilize a combo loan structure is to avoid monthly mortgage insurance or more commonly known as “PMI”

 Finally, there are single loan programs that ask for either a 5 percent down payment or 10 percent.
 The general rule of thumb when comparing these various options means a down payment of 10 percent will result in a slightly lower interest rate compared to a jumbo loan with 5 percent, in a similar manner that conventional, conforming loan programs are priced.
 Interest rates are determined by risk, and greater down payments always lower the overall risk to mortgage companies.

 Keep in mind these programs aren’t restricted to Palo Alto and can also be used to finance any eligible primary owner-occupied home nationwide.
-Vacations homes are also permitted but will require minimum 10%-20% down payment depending on the loan amount.
+Vacation homes are also permitted but will require a minimum 10%-20% down payment depending on the loan amount.

 Not all mortgage lenders and banks offer the same suite of mortgage loan options.
 This means if you talk to your bank and they require a 20 percent down payment, that doesn’t mean all lenders will require that amount.
 There are some very competitive 80-10-10 and 80-15-5 mortgage loan options as well as single loans with just a 5 or 10 percent down requirement.

-When it’s time to finance a higher end home in Palo Alto and the surrounding areas, know you have more options than you might think.
-Reach out to us 7 days a week to learn more by calling the number above, or just submit the Request Contact Form above to quick service.
+When it’s time to finance a higher-end home in Palo Alto and the surrounding areas, know you have more options than you might think.
+Reach out to us 7 days a week to learn more by calling the number above, or just submit the Request Contact Form above for quick service.